DavidPang3/GroupProjectCSE312/README.md

 I believe this still completes the minimum requirements for objective 1 as long as I'm able to upload images, and I completed the criteria and test cases.

+## Important
+there are password requirements for registration otherwise it will return none, the requirements are the same as the homework's: minimum 8 in length, includes at least 1 number, 1 letter, 1 capital, and 1 special character

 # for objective 2,
 the chatbox will be in community, you must be logged in first.